 I am a professor of history, specializing in the history of church and state in Nazi Germany.
-I also research on Christian responses to the Holocaust, and the relationship between memory and place.
+I also research on Christian responses to the Holocaust and am interested in the wider subject of religion and nationalism.

 I’m not sure when I first became interested in history.
 Perhaps it was when my junior high teacher drew a diagram of Hadrian’s Wall on the chalkboard, then play-acted Roman soldiers sword-fighting.
 Maybe it was when my parents took me to see the film The Hiding Place, the story of how Corrie Ten Boom and her Dutch family rescued Jews during the Holocaust.
 And it might have been when I read Robert K. Massie’s massive biographies of Peter the Great and other Russian tsars during my high school years.
 At any rate, after a year at Bodenseehof (Capernwray Bible Institute in Friedrichshafen, West Germany), I ended up at the University of Saskatchewan, where I completed a BA (high honours) in History.

 I remained in Saskatoon to study for an MA degree in History under Dr. Peter Bietenholz, an eminent Erasmus scholar whose seminar courses I had enjoyed immensely.
-(Dr. Bietenholz held several of his courses in his charming old home, where a handful of us would sit among his five-hundred-year-old books, drink coffee and read Dante or Erasmus!).
+(Dr. Bietenholz held several of his courses in his charming old home, where a handful of us would sit among his five-hundred-year-old books, drink coffee, eat cookies, and read Dante or Erasmus!)

-My MA thesis (Guilds and Reformation: Basel in the 1520s) examined the relationship between the religious and political aspects of the Protestant Reformation in the Swiss city of Basel.
+My MA thesis (Guilds and Reformation: Basel in the 1520s) was a social history of the Reformation in the Swiss city of Basel, in which I examined the relationship between the religious and political aspects of that reform.
 It traced events from the infiltration of Lutheran ideas into local monasteries and churches before 1520 to the heated and sometimes violent debates about religion and politics throughout the 1520s, culminating in the eventual victory (at cannon point!) of the Reformation in Basel in early 1529.

-Along the way, I began to grow interested in the “German Church Struggle,” the conflict between church and state (and within the churches) of Nazi Germany.
+Along the way, I began to grow interested in the “German Church Struggle,” the conflict within the German churches and between the churches and the National Socialist Party and state, during the time of Hitler’s Third Reich.
 As a result, I completed a PhD in History at McGill University in Montreal, under the guidance of Dr. Peter Hoffmann, FRSC, a leading authority on the German Resistance to Hitler.
 In my dissertation, I examined the relationship between religion and nationalism in National Socialist Germany “from the bottom up,” analyzing the upheaval in numerous parish churches through the eyes of pastors and parishioners in three different regions of Hitler`s Germany.
 Eventually, that grew into my first book: Faith and Fatherland: Parish Politics in Hitler’s Germany (Minneapolis: Fortress Press, 2008).

-For more on how I became a historian and how that connects with my faith, read this.
+For more on how I became a historian and how that connects with my faith, read this chapel talk I gave in 2011, when I was promoted to full professor at Ambrose.

-Outside of academics, I watch sports of all kinds (English and European soccer top the list), listen to all kinds of music (from U2 to ambient/electronic to praise and worship to 80s pop…), fumble on the bass guitar, serve in my local church, chair the Town of High River Heritage Advisory Board, bicycle and garden with my wife, and (as of 2015) lead Reformation tours in Europe (see History Travel).
+Outside of academics, I watch sports of all kinds (English and European soccer top the list), listen to all kinds of music (from U2 to ambient/electronic to praise and worship to 80s pop…), fumble on the bass guitar, bake lots of bread, garden and hike with my wife, and (back when we could travel, before the pandemic!) lead Reformation tours in Europe (see Tour Guiding for History Travel).

 - HI 272 History at the Movies